 To enter, applicants must submit an original creation with one image (in JPEG or PNG format) that expresses what you hope to achieve in your personal and professional life after college.
 Some entry ideas include: photograph, poem, short typed explanation, collage, drawing, graphic design, painting, or anything else you can dream of and capture with a single image.
 Your entry must be your original work and must follow the theme - This is how I "Frame My Future."

-Students attending a US college or university full time for the 2015-2016 academic year (community college, undergraduate or graduate school) / Legal US Resident
+Students attending a US college or university full time (community college, undergraduate or graduate school) / Legal US Resident

 To apply for the College JumpStart Scholarship simply answer one of these questions in 250 words or less:

 How will winning this scholarship help you attain your goals?